vsillan/game-server-programming-course/README.md

 4. Intro to NoSQL databases; Basics of MongoDB
 5. Continuing on MongoDB
 6. Basics of server security
+7. Project work
-7. Building scalable, stable, and fault tolerant servers; Student presentations
+8. Building scalable, stable, and fault tolerant servers; Student presentations

 ## Way of working

 Read the articles from the reading lists before the lectures where the concepts are presented.

-Try to complete the assignments on the same week they are presented.
-The final deadline is two weeks from the week they are presented.
-This is to make it possible to ask questions about the assignments during the next week's class room time.
-The assignments should be put inside your own GitHub (or similar) repository where I can have access to them.
+Try to complete the assignments on the same week they are presented. _Assignments need to be completed in order because they build on top of each other!_ By not completing the assignments in time, you make it harder for yourself to make progress in the course.

+Assignment solutions should be put inside your own GitHub (or similar) repository where I can have access to them.

 The project assignment will be presented on week 2 and it's recommended to start working on it as soon as possible after that.

-_No assignments are accepted after the final deadline._

 ## Tools used in the course